-If you dare to go off the beaten path, you’ll find Lima is a diverse city with many local cultures.
-Many of which are imported from the Andes or the Amazon.
-But, Lima also has its own rich history and culture.
-As a coastal town, fishing has always played a very important role here.
+If you dare to go off the beaten path, you’ll find Lima is a diverse city with various local cultures.
+Many of these have their roots in the Andes or the Amazon.
+But Lima also has its rich history and culture.
+As it is a coastal town, fishing has always played a very important role here.
 Do you want to learn more about the local culture of Peru’s capital?
 Then this tour should be on your itinerary!

-If the weather allows, we take a short boat ride to have a better and different view of Lima’s coastline.
-This is a 20-minute ride along the coast in a fisherman’s boat that has been adapted to safely take visitors (and with life vests).
-The boat was made by a local boat builder, whom you’ll meet later in the tour.
+If the weather allows it, we take a short boat ride to have a better and different view of Lima’s coastline.
+It’s a 20-minute ride along the coast in a fisherman’s boat that has been adapted to safely welcome visitors (it is equipped with life vests as well).
+The boat was made by a local boat builder, whom you’ll get to meet later on.

 Afterward, you visit several locals of the fishing community.
 We leave the market and pier and walk through the historic streets of Chorrillos.
 Meanwhile, the guide explains the importance of this town to the history of Peru.
-On the way we stop by a local boat builder’s workshop so you can meet him, as promised.
+On the way, we stop by the boat builder’s workshop so you can meet him, as promised.
 He will help you understand the intensive process of making an artisanal fishing boat.
-After this visit, we reach the highlight of our morning: the best ceviche of Lima!

-For lunch, we take you to the house of one of the most traditional families in town.
-They are still preserving many traditions from the first Spanish Peruvian settlers, locally known as “Criollos”.
+After all of this input, we will take you to the house of one of the most traditional families in town.
+They still preserve many traditions from the first Spanish Peruvian settlers, locally known as “Criollos”.
 Their culture blended for more than two centuries with the indigenous, African and Asian traditions to create the unique coastal culture of Peru.
-They practice different “creole” traditions that were passed on from their ancestors to the next generations regarding music, food and other cultural expressions.
+They practice different “creole” traditions passed on from their ancestors to the next generations regarding music, food, and other cultural expressions.

-Ceviche, the Peruvian national dish, will be the star on our table.
+In their small, family-owned restaurant, we will be treated to the best ceviche in Lima!
 Without a doubt, you will understand why all Peruvians are so proud of this delicious seafood dish.
 If you’re a real foodie or hobby cook, we can ask our hosts for a demonstration on how to prepare the best ceviche in town.

-After lunch, we continue our tour up the iconic hills of Chorrillos known as Morro Solar, a big cluster of hills facing the Pacific Ocean.
-It was the site of an important 19th century battle, which shaped the history of modern Peru.
-From one of its peaks you have a unique view of the huge city of Lima and its vibrant residents.
+After lunch, you’ll continue the tour up the iconic hills of Chorrillos known as Morro Solar, a big cluster of hills facing the Pacific Ocean.
+It was the site of an important 19th-century battle, which shaped the history of modern Peru.
+From one of its peaks, you have a unique view of the huge city of Lima and its vibrant residents.

-We leave Chorrillos after enjoying this panoramic view from the Morro Solar and you should be back at your hotel around 2:30 pm.
+You’ll leave Chorrillos after enjoying this panoramic view from the Morro Solar, and you should be back at your hotel around 2:30 pm.
 Again, we can adapt the schedule according to your wishes.